IvanDSM/KingsFieldRE/README.md

 All the tools in KingsFieldRE are written using C++11 and the Qt Framework.

-Automated builds for Linux (based on latest Ubuntu) and 64-bit Windows are available on the project's [GitHub Actions page](https://github.com/IvanDSM/KingsFieldRE/actions).
+Automated builds for Linux (based on Ubuntu 16.04) and 64-bit Windows are available on the project's [GitHub Actions page](https://github.com/IvanDSM/KingsFieldRE/actions).
 Just select the latest run (the first run on the page)!

 You will need to be signed into GitHub to download the automated builds due to GitHub limitations. **We do not receive any information about you when you download a build.**